rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 These requirements apply to [installing Rancher on a Kubernetes cluster.]({{<baseurl>}}/rancher/v2.x/en/installation/k8s-install/)

+Performance increased in Rancher v2.4.0.
+For the requirements of Rancher prior to v2.4.0, refer to [this section.](#cpu-and-memory-for-rancher-prior-to-v2-4-0)

 | Deployment Size | Clusters  | Nodes      | vCPUs  | RAM    |
 | --------------- | --------- | ---------- | -------| ------- |
 | Small           | Up to 150  | Up to 1500   | 2      | 8 GB   |